tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Get corporation shareholders

 Return the current shareholders of a corporation.
-Requires one of the following EVE corporation role(s): Director

 ### Example